Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Introduction and Results

 We derive an illuminating expression for the central radius $r_0$ for large galaxies $ M_h \gtrsim 10^6 \; M_\odot $ explicitely in terms of the black hole mass $M_{BH}$, the halo mass $M_h$ and the reference surface density $ \Sigma_0 $.
 It follows from eqs.(\ref{E0}), (\ref{xi0num}) and (\ref{xihI}) that, \be r_0 = l_0 \; \xi_0 = 126.762 \; \sqrt{\frac{10^6 \; M_\odot}{M_h}} \; \frac{M_{BH}}{10^6 \; M_\odot} \; \sqrt{\frac{120 \; M_\odot}{\Sigma_0 \; {\rm pc}^2}} \; \; {\rm pc} \ee

-\item {$\bullet$} {\bf (v)} We find from our extensive numerical calculations that the halo is thermalized at the uniform temperature $ T_0 $ and matches the circular temperature $ T_c(r) $ by $ r \sim 3 \; r_h $.
+\item {\bf (v)} We find from our extensive numerical calculations that the halo is thermalized at the uniform temperature $ T_0 $ and matches the circular temperature $ T_c(r) $ by $ r \sim 3 \; r_h $.
 This picture is similar to the picture found in the absence of the central black hole which follows from the observed density profiles in the Eddington-like approach to galaxies \cite{eddi}.
-We obtain here in the Thomas-Fermi approach and in the presence of a central supermassive black-hole that the halo is thermalized at a uniform temperature $ T_0 $ inside $ r \lesssim 3 \; r_h $ which tends to the circular temperature $ T_c (r) $ at $ r \sim 3 \; r_h $ as illustrated in Fig. \ref{vel}.
-The circular temperature is just defined in terms of the circular velocity as: $T_c(r) = \frac{m}3 \; v_c^2(r) $.
+We obtain here in the Thomas-Fermi approach and in the presence of a central supermassive black hole that the halo is thermalized at a uniform temperature $ T_0 $ inside $ r \lesssim 3 \; r_h $ which tends to the circular temperature $ T_c (r) $ at $ r \sim 3 \; r_h $ as illustrated in Fig. \ref{vel}.
+The circular temperature is defined in terms of the circular velocity as: $T_c(r) = \frac{m}3 \; v_c^2(r) $.
+The circular temperature is discussed in Section 3 .
+We introduce the circular Temperature $T_c(r)$ in terms of the circular (virial) velocity $v_c^2(r)$ in the same way the Temperature $T(r)$ is defined in terms of the velocity dispersion $T(r) = m v^2 (r) /3$.
+The circular velocity $v_c^2(r)$ is defined and found in Section 2.
+Near the central black hole, the space dependent temperature $T_c (r)$ is given by equipartition and the virial theorem, as shown by Eqs.
+(3.1), (3.2), (3.3).

 From our extensive numerical calculations we find that the galaxy mass increases and the galaxy size increases when the constant $ | A | $ characteristic of the the central behaviour of $ \nu(\xi) $ for $ \xi \to 0 $ eq.(\ref{conbh}) increases.
-This is similar to the case in the absence of central black-holes where $ A = \nu(0) $ \cite{newas,astro}.
+This is similar to the case in the absence of central black holes where $ A = \nu(0) $ \cite{newas}, \cite{astro},\cite{eqesta}.

-\item {$\bullet$} {\bf (vi)} {We plot in Fig. \ref{vel} the circular velocity given by eq.(\ref{vtf}) vs. $ \log_{10} r/r_h $.
+\item {\bf (vi)} {We plot in Fig. \ref{vel} the circular velocity given by eq.(\ref{vtf}) vs. $ \log_{10} r/r_h $.
 For $ r> r_h $ the circular velocity tends to the velocity dispersion as obtained from the Eddington equation for realistic density profiles \cite{eddi}.
-For $ r \to 0 $ the circular velocity grows as in eq.(\ref{vtf0}) due to the central black-hole field.}
+For $ r \to 0 $ the circular velocity grows as in eq.(\ref{vtf0}) due to the central black hole field.}

-\item {$\bullet$} {\bf (vii)} {We find in eqs.(\ref{res3gal})-(\ref{grangal}) the WDM mass $ M_A $ inside the quantum galaxy radius $ r_A $. $ M_A $ represents only a small fraction of the halo or virial mass of the galaxy but it is a significant fraction of the black-hole mass $ M_{BH} $.
+\item {\bf (vii)} {We find in eqs.(\ref{res3gal})-(\ref{grangal}) the WDM mass $ M_A $ inside the quantum galaxy radius $ r_A $. $ M_A $ represents only a small fraction of the halo or virial mass of the galaxy but it is a significant fraction of the black hole mass $ M_{BH} $.
 We see from eqs.(\ref{res3gal})-(\ref{grangal}) that $ M_A $ amounts for 20\% of $ M_{BH} $ for the medium and large galaxies and 45\% for the small galaxy.}